Chalwk/HALO-SCRIPT-PROJECTS/docs/a_masterclass_in_multi_server_management.md

    **Usage:**

     1. Save the script as `launch_all_ce.bat` inside `server_launchers\ce\`
-    2. Double-click it to launch all 8 CE servers in separate tabs
+    2. Double-click it to launch all of your servers in separate tabs
     3. Make a similar script for PC servers by swapping in their `.bat` filenames

 4. **Server Configuration:**